7 Best eCommerce Platforms for Businesses in 2026

 Lacks support for advanced online store customisation

-Doesn't support complex menus that are needed for building multilingual websites
+Doesn't support the complex menus needed for building multilingual websites

 4. WooCommerce